2020 Nurses Make a Difference Scholarship

 The Nurses Make a Difference Scholarship is an annual $1,000 scholarship awarded to an aspiring nurse who is currently enrolled in an undergraduate nursing program at a college or university or is a high school student who has been accepted into a school with an undergraduate nursing program.
-The winning applicant will provide the best 200-300 word essay on the topic of how nurses can make a difference in people's lives.
-The application deadline is August 1, 2015.
+The winning applicant will provide the best 200-300 word essay on this year's essay topic which is: " Who has been the greatest influence in your decision to pursue nursing and why?".
+The application deadline is August 1, 2020.

 Cascade Healthcare Solutions is excited to support individuals who have the goal to pursue one of the most essential professions in our society with the Nurses Make a Difference Scholarship.

 This scholarship is available for current

 students in an undergraduate nursing degree program at an accredited college or university or